-It all goes back to the law that allows for children with disabilities to be educated appropriately.
+It all goes back to the law that allows children with disabilities to be educated appropriately.
 The most recent iteration of this law is IDEA (Individuals with Disabilities Education Act) 2004.
 But, its origins go back to a law from 1975 in which Congress promised to provide 40% of the average cost to educate a child with a disability.
-That sounds reasonable…until you find out that the law was later amended to say that the federal government would pay a “maximum” of 40% of per-student costs for a child with a disability.
-That sounds a little less great.
+That sounds reasonable.
+Until you find out that the law was later amended to say that the federal government would pay a “maximum” of 40% of per-student costs for a child with a disability, that sounds a little less great.

 Is the data that supports the IEP process outdated?

 According to a report from the National Council on Disability (NCD) dated February 7, 2018, the last comprehensive study on the cost of special education was in 2003.
 That was 18 years ago.
 In theory, IDEA was supposed to be reauthorized by Congress every 5 years.
 However, the political landscape has made this issue controversial, even though IDEA funding is largely a bipartisan issue.
 The last time IDEA was amended was in December 2015 with the Every Student Succeeds Act (ESSA).
 ESSA amended two things: the “highly qualified” teacher requirements and the Essential Components of Reading Instruction changes.
 While I won’t get into the specifics of that, I will say that ESSA did not address many of IDEA’s main concerns.

 There are about 7 million special education students in America.
 Yet, funding special education largely falls on state and local education agencies.
 Most of America funds its schools using local and property taxes.
 This is why you see so many school levies on the voting ballot.
 If a school levy fails, it usually means big budget cuts in your local district.
 According to the NCD report, public investment in K-12 schools has declined dramatically in the past decade.
 This causes districts to have to scale back on educational services.
 It also forces them to raise more local funds to cover the gap.